EEDC assures customers of steady power supply

-Enugu Electricity Distribution Company, EEDC, has assured customers within its franchise of renewed vigour to engineer a steady power supply.
+Enugu – Enugu Electricity Distribution Company (EEDC) has assured customers within its franchise of renewed vigour to engineer steady power supply.

 This came with an appeal for a sustained media campaign against energy theft and vandalization of power infrastructure.